what to wear to Wimbledon tennis

 Ace spectator style with our handy guide

-Few sporting events in the British social season are as haloed as Wimbledon.
-After all, where else can you witness a graceful volley on the court while spotting celebrities and dressing more elegant than the average jersey-wearing sports fan?
-If you’ve got the biggest tennis event on your social calendar this year, chances are, you’ve wondered what to wear.
+Few sporting events in the British social season are as hallowed as Wimbledon.
+After all, where else can you witness a graceful volley on the court while spotting celebrities, donning your most elegant sports attire, and enjoying a legitimate 11am Pimms?
+If you’ve been lucky enough to secure Centre Court tickets, chances are you’re wondering what to wear to Wimbledon.
 Is there a dress code?
 Should I wear my country club tennis kit?
 Should I bring a jacket?
 No, no, and absolutely yes.
-Whatever your question, we’ve got you covered with our handy guide to acing Wimbledon fashion this summer.
+Whatever your question, we’ve got you covered with our handy guide to acing Wimbledon fashion.

-While there’s no official dress code, dressing smartly is encouraged, which means avoiding shorts, graphic T-shirts and flip-flops.
-Traditionally, spectators tend to dress up, especially in the Royal Box and Centre Court where formal dress is required.
-Meanwhile, pay close attention to the day’s weather forecast – wouldn’t it be awful if your new sundress was flecked by sudden summer showers?
+While there’s no official dress code for what to wear to Wimbledon, dressing smartly is encouraged, which means avoiding shorts, graphic T-shirts and flip-flops.
+Traditionally, spectators tend to dress up, especially in the Royal Box and on Centre Court (where formal dress is required).
+It also goes without saying, pay close attention to the day’s weather forecast – wouldn’t it be awful if your new sundress was to be ruined by sudden summer showers?
 While the hot sun warrants hats and sunglasses, it gets colder in the shade, so make sure to bring a jacket.

-If you’re unsure of your chosen outfit, look to the Princess of Wales whose Wimbledon fashion has been iconic year after year with an array of sophisticated dresses and her favourite two-toned spectator pumps.
-Whether you wish to don a breezy midi dress or go formal with tailoring, read on for the best outfits you can sport around court this season…
+If you’re still unsure about what to wear to Wimbledon, look to the Princess of Wales whose looks remain on point year after year, with an array of sophisticated dresses and her favourite two-toned spectator pumps.
+Whether you wish to don a breezy midi dress or go formal with tailoring, read on for the best outfits to sport around court this season…

 Get dressy